warbot/ruby-client/README.md

 ### Setting up a development environment

-After you have cloned this repo, run this setup script to set up your machine with the necessary dependencies to run and test this app:
+After you have cloned this repo, run this setup script to set up your machine with the necessary dependencies to run and test this :app =>

     % ./bin/setup

 The Namely gem uses [dotenv] to manage environment variables.
-Visit the `.env` file and change a plug in appropriate values:
+Visit the `.env` file and change a plug in appropriate :values =>

 ```
 TEST_ACCESS_TOKEN=my-sample-access-token